Introduction to Adobe InDesign

 When creating a new document there are a few properties which you need to be aware of.

 Set the number of pages to 2 as in this example we are going to need a front and a back.
 We are going to turn off facing pages otherwise the pages will be displayed side by side.
-For a poster or brochure design you may turn this on.
-The binding option sets where the pages are binded and configures the pages for duplex, that is how the printer manipulates the paper to print on both sides.
+For a poster or brochure design, you may turn this on.
+The binding option sets where the pages are bound and configure the pages for duplex, that is how the printer manipulates the paper to print on both sides.

 I've set the document size to 88.9mm by 55.8mm which is the standard size for a business card.